About Scooters as a Vehicle Class

 - all forms of signaling to other road users on a bicycle is challenging. sometimes it’s nice to have a brake light and turn signals. on a bicycle, if I’m slowing and making a right-hand turn, I cannot signal to anyone else that I am slowing down, and I have to remove a hand from the handlebar and the brake lever, to wave about what direction I’m turning, and then I have to do the turn.

-- on a scooter, I can toggle the turn signal with my thumb, which stays on until I turn off the turn signal.
+- on a scooter, I can toggle the turn signal with my thumb, and the turn signal that faces forward and backwards stays on until I turn it off.
 I have automatically activated brake lights, like a car.
 I can signal braking and turning to everyone around without taking a hand off the handlebar, or even thinking about it, and it’s extremely visible, during the entire turn, to people ahead of me and behind me, what I am doing.

 - Scooters have built in headlights and high beams, and built in power systems for those lights, and they are not removable, so there’s no theft risk of leaving the lights on your scooter when not at the scooter, and there’s never a time when you might want to use the vehicle but won’t have lights with you.